infinity0/msg-notes/causal/01-ordering.rst

 the following algorithm: TODO: write this and link to the appendix.

-As a general principle, redundant information is a security liability: it must be checked for consistency, using the "canonical" sources of that information - but then we might as well use those sources to directly calculate it.
-In these specific case, we see that enforcing immediacy and anti-chain parents actually lets us achieve some stronger guarantees "for free", i.e. protection against rewinding of vector clocks.
+As a general principle, redundant information is a security liability: it must be checked for consistency, using the canonical sources of that information - but then we might as well use those sources to directly calculate it.
+In these specific case, we see that enforcing immediacy and anti-chain parents actually lets us achieve some stronger guarantees for free, i.e. protection against rewinding of vector clocks.

 .. _Vector clock: https://en.wikipedia.org/wiki/Vector_clock